The application process is now open! Matches will be completed at the beginning of each month.

 ATTENTION NEW MEMBERS AND EXPERIENCED MEMBERS OF THE MENTAL HEALTH PROFESSIONAL GROUP

-The mentoring program has been created to provide less experienced members of the Mental Health Professional Group (MHPG) the opportunity to be mentored by seasoned social workers, counselors, therapists, and psychologists who are already involved in helping infertile individuals and couples.
-It helps enhance the collegiality of the group and helps uphold standards of practice for our profession.
+The mentoring program has been created to provide less experienced members of the Mental Health Professional Group (MHPG) the opportunity to be mentored by experienced social workers, counselors, therapists, and psychologists who have extensive proficiency in helping individuals and couples with their fertility journey.
+Mentoring helps to uphold the highest standards of practice in our profession and enhances the collegiality of our group.

 This service is offered free of charge.